 When you’re making a financial plan, how and how much you save makes a big difference.
 As your life changes, your savings strategy should too.

 • In your 20s and 30s: When you are just starting out in your career, it’s smart to focus on building your financial foundation.
-Build an emergency fund, identify your debt and create a plan to pay it down and take advantage of your employer benefits lime a 401(k)-retirement plan, tuition reimbursement and wellness incentives.
+Build an emergency fund, identify your debt and create a plan to pay it down and take advantage of your employer benefits like a 401(k)-retirement plan, tuition reimbursement and wellness incentives.

 • In your 40s and 50s: As you age, you will need to change your strategies to home in on long-term savings goals.
 Look to improve your income whether through a side business, raise or company switch.
 Be careful about any new debt and work to reduce your expenses.